dansmyers/IntroToCS/Activities/2-RPS.md

 SCISSORS = 3
 ```

-Now you can use the name ROCK in your program instead of always remembering "1 stands for rock."
+Now you can use the name ROCK in your program instead of always remembering that 1 stands for rock.

 ### Aside: Constants